tekupoko3/leap_year_calculator/README.md

 ### Methods
-  - \<void\> setYear(year): sets member arguments 'year' which is to be judged whether it's leap year or not. argument 'year' could be both Type int and str.
+  - \<void\> setYear(year): sets member arguments 'year' which is to be judged whether it's leap year or not.
+    The argument 'year' could be both Type int and str.
-    If you wont to substitute Type str to year, it must be written with matching regular expr. r'\-[0-9]'.
+    If you want to substitute Type str to year, it must be written with matching regular expr. r'\-?[0-9]+'.

   - \<int\> getYear(): returns Member \_\_year in Type int.

   - \<str\> getStrYear(): returns Member \_\_str_year in Type int.
-    if year expressed in Astronomical year numbering is Before Christ, this corrects the absolute value with prefix "紀元前(means B.C.)" automatically.
+    If year expressed in Astronomical year numbering is Before Christ, this corrects the absolute value with prefix "紀元前(means B.C.)" automatically.

   - \<Boolean\> isLeapYear(): judge if member arg 'year' is leap year or not in a simple rule based on Gregorian calendar.

   - \<Boolean\> isLeapYear("checkBC45", returnExpr): detailed judge of leap year, which is based on histrical application of Julian calendar.
-    - returnExpr: this option decides the way in case value \_\_year matches before application of Julian calender( <= -45 ).
+    - returnExpr: This option decides the way in case value \_\_year matches before application of Julian calender( <= -45 ).
       "none": makes return in NoneType.
       "exception": raise \<Exception\> LeapYearError.